-A lightsaber is a powerful weapon.
+A lightsaber is powerful.
 It can cut limbs off, plow through thick steel, and deflect Force Lightning.

-This means that a lightsaber is a dangerous weapon.
+This means that a lightsaber is dangerous.
 Considering that it takes searing heat to cut through metal, it might not be available for sale to the general public.

 So the best way Star Wars fans could hold a real lightsaber (if it did exist) would be if they joined the U.S. military or the police force.
 The Metal Vapor Torch was created for the police and emergency responders to cut through locks and steel in seconds.
 If a lightsaber were created, the best chance to use one would be in one of these institutions.